David Dobrik: 2017–2022: YouTube career

-Dobrik posts videos which consist of pranks, inside jokes, cute animals, former Vine and YouTube stars, real celebrities and various comedy bit characters, which he previously posted three days a week and are currently posted two days a week.
+Dobrik posts videos which consist of pranks, inside jokes, cute animals, former Vine and YouTube stars, real celebrities, which he previously posted three days a week and are currently posted two days a week.

 In December 2018, Dobrik was given a Diamond Play Button by YouTube in recognition of his YouTube channel surpassing 10 million subscribers.
 Dobrik was also named one of the "10 Social Media Personalities Making the Most Noise" for 2018 by Paper magazine.